 Ultrasound testing (UT) remains one of the most cost effective and popular nondestructive testing (NDT) methods for the detection of defects and cracks in engineering structures.
 We are conducting mechanistic numerical simulation studies, and developing a neural network based solution for accurate quantitative prediction of key flaw characteristics.

 Current methods for modeling and assessing fitness for service for pipelines are not able to accurately predict failure when interacting flaws such as dent, corrosion wall loss and embedded cracks are simultaneously present.
 In combination with our research on accurate flaw detection, we are developing probabilistic failure models for selected cases of individual and interacting flaws.

 Several million people suffer myocardial infarction (heart attack) every year.
 Cardiac patch therapies have promise to restore the heart function and lower the risk of heart failure after myocardial infarction.
-We are developing a continuum scale anisotropic model and finite element computational tools for the anisotropic response of engineered composite microarchitecture tissue scaffolds.
+We have developed a continuum scale anisotropic model and finite element computational tools for the anisotropic response of engineered composite microarchitecture tissue scaffolds.
 Our modeling capability will allow design and analysis of optimal engineered scaffold tissues that can reduce the local scar damage and prevent secondary damage in the infarcted heart.